 Successful innovation is not just about coming up with great ideas.
 It is the ability to take those great ideas, ensuring they add significant value to all users and can be applied to create tangible organisational and business impact.
 The Irish Times InterTradeIreland Awards are about recognising this innovation.

-To assist you in making your application to the 2013 Awards, we have pulled together some Hints & Tips which we hope will answer some questions you may have.
+To assist you in making your application to the 2014 Awards, we have pulled together some Hints & Tips, which we hope will answer some questions you may have.

 Preparation and getting your application right

 In may be the case that your innovation spans a couple of categories.
-If this is the case, our advise is to select the category with the best fit for your Innovation.
+If so, our advice is to select the category with the best fit for your Innovation.
 During the judging phases, if the judges feel that you would be better suited in another category, they will move your application and you will be notified of this change.

 Make sure your application is easy to read by trying to avoid industry jargon.
 Remember, not all readers of the application will be as conversant with industry language as you are.
 Avoid the use of acronyms without first explaining what they stand for.
 You must attempt to keep the reader interested throughout the whole of the reading.

 Some applications in the 2013 awards process lost valuable marks because they didn’t take the time to fully explain their Innovation.
 This is your ‘shop window’, so make the most of it!
 Therefore, your objective is to detail your innovation and what is unique about it.
 If it is an improvement on a current system or process, explain what makes it different.